LaiLestrange/LaiLestrange/resumes/Resume.md

 ## ✨ Courses and Certifications

-TreinaDev 12 - Campus Code - apr/24 a aug/24
+### TreinaDev 12 - Campus Code - abr/24 a ago/24

+> An intensive Web Development training program focused on Ruby on Rails, Vue.js, API development and integration, along with methodologies like TDD and version control.
+In a real-world team simulation, I applied my prior knowledge while mastering new techniques such as Pair Programming, SCRUM, Pull Requests, and Code Reviews to build distinct but interconnected applications via APIs.
+The training was led by a highly skilled and market-aware team, who provided regular feedback not only on the code itself but also on industry best practices, ensuring a well-rounded development experience.

-Rebase Labs - Rebase - aug/24
+### Rebase Labs - Rebase - ago/24

+> A hands-on learning lab focused on technologies like Docker and PostgreSQL, where I reinforced my Ruby skills while also gaining experience with the Sinatra framework.

 ## ✨ Professional Experience